eatradish/Seje/README.md

 yarn add hexo-generator-podcast
 ```

-2. Set your Podcast info in your `_config.yml`, like this:
+2. Set your Podcast info in your blog `_config.yml`, like this:

 ```
 podcast: